[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

 Let me take him where he is and welcome him––as You do!
 (M-26.4:10)

 When I repeat these lines before going into any encounter, in person or not, I am filled with a sense of love and gratitude for the person or persons I’m thinking about.
 Saying these lines seem to put me in a peaceful loving place, which I carry with me as I go into the meeting and throughout the meeting.

-Here’s what Janet has been using.
+Here’s what she has been using.
 It was inspired by Bill’s “another way” speech to Helen and their subsequent joining:

 Let me remember that peace, not conflict, is the better choice always.

 Let me cooperate rather than compete.

 Let me seek the positive instead of finding fault.